-• This pretreatment is not suitable for isolation of bacterial DNA.
+This pretreatment is not suitable for isolation of bacterial DNA.

 - 1. Add up to 100 mg fecal material to a 2 ml microcentrifuge tube. - 2.
 Add 1 ml water and suspend fecal material by vigorous vortexing. - 3.
-Centrifuge for 1 min at maximum speed (>14,000 x g). - Use up to 200 μl supernatant as starting material and proceed with the "cador Pathogen Protocol", page 22.
-If using a lower sample volume, adjust to 200 μl with PBS or water.
-Important: Ensure that no solid particles are transferred to the purification protocol.
+Centrifuge for 1 min at maximum speed (>14,000 x g). - Use up to 200 μl supernatant as starting material for the protocol, "Purification of Pathogen Nucleic Acids from Fluid Samples" (page 22).

+Ensure that no solid particles are transferred to the purification protocol.